Up and Down the Rack For New Muscle Growth

 Up the Rack

-Another great method to increase the intensity of your workout and shock your muscles as used by two-time Mr. Olympia, Phil Heath, are ascending sets (going up the rack).
+Another great method to increase the intensity of your workout and shock your muscles are ascending sets (going up the rack).
 Using the same example with dumbbell lateral raises, start with a relatively easy warm-up weight and do 10 reps.
 As soon as you finish your set, drop the weight and immediately pick up a heavier pair of dumbbells.
 Do another 10 reps with that weight and then continue up the rack as far as you can go until failure for an incredible muscle pump.

 Be sure to be consistent with your efforts, push with 100 percent effort on every single rep, and finish your workout with NITRO-TECH® in order to get the most out of your hard work.
 Protein is essential post-workout to help you repair and build strong, lean muscles.
 Good luck!